 Coaching Agile Teams by Lyssa Adkins is another helpful book for transitional project managers or new agile coaches and Scrum Masters.
 It focuses on improving oneself to help teams understand their new roles and achieve greater performance.

 Ilan Goldstein graduated from the University of Queensland.
 He is a PMP, an Agile Certified Practitioner, and a PRINCE2 Practitioner.
-He is also a Certified Scrum Trainer (CST), ScrumMaster (CSM), Product Owner (CSPO) and Certified Scrum Professional (CSP).
+He is also a Certified Scrum Trainer (CST), ScrumMaster (CSM), Owner (CSPO) and Certified Scrum Professional (CSP).
 He has valuable experience working in the software industry with big and small companies, private and government entities, as well as universities.
 He is the Director of Scrum Australia, and the Director of AxisAgile, a Sydney-based Agile training, coaching and consulting company.
 He is also a speaker in conferences, blogger, and author of publications related to Scrum and Agile.